 By Amelia Mellor on June 13 2018 14:43:09Read Also:

 There are many options when it comes to the size, shape and style of a fire pit.
 You can have a built-in fire pit installed, or you can purchase a portable one that can be moved about your yard.
 If opting for a built-in fire pit, you will be able to choose from a variety of outdoor finishing materials including concrete, stone and brick.
 And remember, fire pits do not have to be round-they can be square, L-shaped, triangular, or an entirely custom shape.

-backyard fire pit
+simple backyard fire pit

-fire pit ideas
+awesome fire pit ideas

-in ground fire pit ideas
+backyard fire pit ideas